monk-afk/SquareOne/cms/markdown/rules.md

 : - Repeated requests for items or privileges
 🚫 No misuse of protection blocks
 : - Protections should not be used to trap, block unfairly, or grief

+> Players are responsible for themselves, their items/pets, and their builds/areas.

 ### Have Fun, Stay Safe!